jhipster/jhipster-guides/guides/01_creating_your_application.md

 17. Please choose additional languages to install.

-Like earlier, this is a mutliple-answer question so the commands are the same.
+Like earlier, this is a multiple-choice question so the commands are the same.
 But then again, let's say we will support **French** language in BugTracker.

 ---